NCI900-Training/c_programming_for_python_programmers/README.md

 ## Operators

-The syntax for arithmetic and relational operators in C are similar to python in almost all cases.
+The syntax for arithmetic and relational operators in C are similar to Python in almost all cases.
 The logical operators in C are as follows:

 | Python         |      C           |
 | ------------- | ----------------- |